Ukrainian People's Republic: Occupation by Central Powers

+By the end of April, German troops and the Ukrainian Zaporozhian Division commanded by general Natiyev had finished the liberation of Left-bank Ukraine from the Bolsheviks.
+Meanwhile troops of otamans Bolbochan and Sikevych entered Crimea and reached the borders of Don.
+However, on demand of the Germans Ukrainians had to evacuate Crimea, as it was not recognized as part of Ukrainian territory.
+The campaign's success was contributed by the use of armoured trains in combination with cavalry.
+By April 1918 the German-Austrian offensive had completely removed the Bolsheviks from Ukraine.
+The Central Powers' victories in Ukraine were caused by the apathy of the locals and the inferior fighting skills of Bolshevik troops compared to their Austro-Hungarian and German counterparts.
+In April 1918 troops loyal to the Ukrainian People's Republic took control of several cities in the Donbas region.
+By the end of August 1918, over 30 divisions of German and Austro-Hungarian troops were stationed in Ukraine.

+On 13 April the Central Council adopted a resolution condemning the annexation of Bessarabia by Romania.
+On 23 April an economic treaty was signed between Ukraine, Germany and Austria-Hungary, and on 25 April the law on the Central Economic Council of Ukraine was adopted.
+Concurrently with all these events and a few days prior to the change of power in the country, on 24 April 1918 the government of Belarus confirmed the establishment of Belarusian Chamber of Commerce in Kyiv headed by Mitrofan Dovnar-Zapolsky on the initiative of the Belarusian secretary of finance Pyotr Krechevsky.

 After the treaty of Brest-Litovsk, Ukraine became a virtual protectorate of the German Empire which at that time seemed more favorable than being overrun by the Soviet forces that were spreading havoc in the country.
 Germany was anxious about losing the war and was trying to speed up the process of food extraction from Ukraine, so it decided to install its own administration in the person of Generalfeldmarschall von Eichhorn who replaced the Colonel General Alexander von Linsingen.
 On 6 April the commander of the Army group Kijew issued an order in which he explained his intentions to execute the conditions of the treaty.
 That, of course, conflicted with the laws of the Ukrainian government, which annulled his order.
-By April 1918 the German-Austrian Operation Faustschlag offensive had completely removed the Bolsheviks from Ukraine.
-The German/Austro-Hungarian victories in Ukraine were due to the apathy of the locals and the inferior fighting skills of Bolsheviks troops compared to their Austro-Hungarian and German counterparts.